The Growth of the Medical Marijuana Industry

 allowing for the use of medical marijuana have been enacted in nineteen

-states (Alaska, Arizona, California, Colorado, Delaware, District of
+states, make that 21 (Alaska, Arizona, California, Colorado, Delaware, District of

 Jersey, New Mexico, Oregon, Rhode Island, Vermont and Washington) and

 marijuana markets will likely double in the next five years.

 The two factors that will drive this industry are the number of

 legal patients, which will rise steadily, and the fact that states will

 accommodate medical marijuana users by adopting rules and regulations